AnaMMedina21/kubernetes-pipeline-on-doks/readme.md

 ## Cluster Removal

 There are instructions [here](https://www.digitalocean.com/docs/kubernetes/how-to/delete-clusters/) on how to remove the cluster an associated resources.
 A cluster can also be removed with doctl, see `doctl kubernetes cluster delete --help`.
+After this be sure to go into the portal and delete any associated DNS records, load balancers and volumes associated with this removed cluster.
+Caution: In most cases your volumes may contain data and you probably want to leave the volumes intact.